Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Abstract

 \section{Abstract}

-We develop a framework that allows the use of the multi-level Monte Carlo (MLMC) methodology \cite{Giles2015Acta} to calculate expectations with respect to the invariant measures of ergodic SDEs.
+We develop a framework that allows the use of the multi-level Monte Carlo (MLMC) methodology \cite{Giles2015Acta} to calculate expectations with respect to the invariant measure of an ergodic SDE.
 In that context, we study the (over-damped) Langevin equations with a strongly concave potential.
 We show that, when appropriate contracting couplings for the numerical integrators are available, one can obtain a uniform in time estimate of the MLMC variance in contrast to the majority of the results in the MLMC literature.
-As a consequence, one can approximate expectations with respect to the invariant measure in an unbiased way without the need of a Metropolis-Hastings step.
-In addition, a root mean square error of $\mathcal{O}(\varepsilon)$ is achieved with $\mathcal{O}(\varepsilon^{-2})$ complexity on par with Markov Chain Monte Carlo (MCMC) methods, which however can be computationally intensive when applied to large data sets.
-Finally, we present a multi-level version of the recently introduced Stochastic Gradient Langevin (SGLD) method \cite{welling2011bayesian} built for large datasets applications.
+As a consequence, a root mean square error of $\mathcal{O}(\varepsilon)$ is achieved with $\mathcal{O}(\varepsilon^{-2})$ complexity on par with Markov Chain Monte Carlo (MCMC) methods, which however can be computationally intensive when applied to large data sets.
+Finally, we present a multi-level version of the recently introduced Stochastic Gradient Langevin Dynamics (SGLD) method \cite{welling2011bayesian} built for large datasets applications.
 We show that this is the first stochastic gradient MCMC method with complexity $\mathcal{O}(\varepsilon^{-2}|\log {\varepsilon}|^{3})$, in contrast to the complexity $\mathcal{O}(\varepsilon^{-3})$ of currently available methods.
 Numerical experiments confirm our theoretical findings.